OCahungo/databricks_apparel_streaming/ProjectPlan.md

 # Project Plan

-> Note: many files in this repository use the variables.py file for setting up an environment for you, generating syntetic data in a proper location.
-If you want to use a different name for the catalog, and other objects, update it there.
+> Note: Many files in this repository rely on `variables.py` to configure your environment and determine where synthetic data is generated.
+If you wish to change the catalog name or other object names, simply update them in `variables.py`.

-> Note: if you ever get stuck, feel free to check the final code included under the "final dlt pipeline" folder.
+> If you see a "Resources exhausted" error, stop the `data_generator.py` script if it's running, and try again after a short break.
+This is a limitation of Databricks Free Edition.

+> **Need help or inspiration?**
+> If you encounter any challenges or uncertainties while working through this project, remember that a complete reference implementation is available in the "final dlt pipeline" folder.
+Reviewing the final code can help clarify requirements, demonstrate best practices, and provide guidance on how to structure your pipeline.
+>
+> Don't hesitate to use this resource to compare your approach, troubleshoot issues, or deepen your understanding of Delta Live Tables and Databricks workflows.

 ## Databricks Configuration Requirements